PaulsRepo/qnap-nas-hardware-user-manual/en/06 - Network Expansion Card Installation.md

-# Chapter 6.
-Network Expansion Card Installation
+# 06. Network Expansion Card Installation

  Warning:
 	The following instructions should only be performed by an authorized and